When I was a young lawyer, I regularly used office equipment to talk to God.

 One morning, when Matt came to my office searching for the missing pastry, I said I didn’t know where it was, but I could send a message to someone who surely did.
 “Where is Matt’s pastry?”
 I typed—to GOD.

-Matt was remarkably good natured about all of this, but he not amused by the DOES NOT EXIST reply.
+Matt was remarkably good-natured about all of this, but he was not amused by the DOES NOT EXIST reply.

 I still remember those first couple of years at the firm as some of the most fun I had as a lawyer, which probably explains why I now write novels instead.

 But today’s post is supposed to be about hiding things in novels.